Kerem1989/allsvenskan-gpt/README.md

 To run this project, you need the following software installed:

-* Python 3.7 or higher
+* Python 3.7 or higher.
-* Flask for creating the web application
+* Flask for creating the web application.
-* OpenAI Python package for interacting with the OpenAI API
+* OpenAI Python package for interacting with the OpenAI API.

 ### Breakdown: